GenevieveDorrell/Carbon-FootPrint-Calucaltor/README.md

 * templates/
 -Contians the home html page.

+## Testing-
+Each individualt python file in the backend can be run as main to get automated unit testing. (ex. python Food.py)
 ## Acknowledgments-
 The electricity and carbon estimations based on certain activities were based on the following sources: